reasoning/hero/README.md

 All data structures share a common interface and are sortable/unique, and have upper and lower bound semantics.

+True generic interface for iteration, algorithms, and simple while/for loops using `Iterand`, `Iterator`, and the `Iterable` interface.
+No type traits or viral templates here.

 - `Slice`
+- `Iterand, Iterator, Iterable`
 - `Array, ArrayIndex, ArraySet, ArrayMap`
 - `Vector`
 - `HashIndex, HashSet, HashMap`